 Don: I had been putting money into a Canadian Registered Retirement Savings Plan for many years.
 These savings and any interest earned on them are tax-free until such time as I begin to withdraw them.
 We sold our home at what appears now to have been the peak of the Vancouver housing market in August 2011 and put the money to work in investments.
 We also receive a monthly pension from a Canadian federal government plan that I contributed to from the time I was in my early 20s until I retired.

 How do you manage your money on the road?

 Don: We budget about $50 per day for our accommodation, plus another $50 for meals and entertainment.
 Recently, we’ve started staying in places for longer periods of time and have begun renting apartments instead of staying in hotels.
 The price per night is often about the same as a hotel room, but we save money by making our own meals.
 We regularly splurge on guided tours or treks, or big events like the Guelaguetza Festival in Oaxaca.

 Alison: I think there are a lot of myths about “old age” that people live into.
-I don’t understand the idea that adventure and a love of life are only for the “young”.
-We’ve met a full-of-life ninety-two-year-old who learnt to play the fiddle in his seventies and regularly jams with a group of buddies, a seventy-eight-year-old woman who says when she’s eighty she’ll be ready to sell her house and go traveling, and an eighty-something woman who was traveling alone in Myanmar.
+I don’t understand the idea that adventure and a love of life are only for “the young.”
+We’ve met a full-of-life 92-year-old who learnt to play the fiddle in his seventies and regularly jams with a group of buddies, a 78-year-old woman who says when she’s 80 she’ll be ready to sell her house and go traveling, and an eighty-something woman who was traveling alone in Myanmar.
 We love role models like this.
 Life’s what you make it, and you only get one chance to live this life.

 Do you stay in hostels?
 When you meet young backpackers on your trip, how do they react?
 I usually find that they tend to get excited about senior travelers.
 It’s a “cool” thing.